 Always ask a customer for permission before putting them on hold or transferring them.
 Give them the option to leave a voicemail as many customers simply don’t have the time to sit on hold.

 Let them know how long roughly the hold will be and stick to that.
 When you take them off hold, thank them for waiting.

 Good phone manners at work are a vital skill.
 They allow businesses to deliver better customer experiences and ultimately grow their business through these positive experiences.

-But they’re just the start of the phone skills employees need to be the best they can be.
+But they’re just the start of improving phone skills, employees need to be the best they can be.
 You can help unlock your employees full potential with bespoke telephone training.